17.12.2025

 • agricultural land;

-• land plots located near the state border.
+• land located near the state border.

-The property must be free of encumbrances:
+The property must be legally clean:

-• no mortgage;
+• no mortgage or encumbrances;

-• valid building permit;
+• valid construction permit;

 • no ongoing court disputes;